alkhachatryan/spyonspies/README.md

 ## Todo
 - Load application on PC turning on and with PC lock/unlock handler feature
-- Test on other machines, create  enviroment for each tested machine, where the application worked
+- Test on other machines, create  environment for each tested machine, where the application worked successful

 ### License
 [MIT](https://github.com/alkhachatryan/spyonspies/blob/master/LICENSE "MIT")